 Created as part of the Tax Cuts and Jobs Act of 2017, Opportunity Zones (OZ) are a federal tax incentive designed to incentivize investors to reinvest capital gains in economically distressed communities, thereby stimulating economic development and job creation.
-Investors will be able to defer, reduce and potentially eliminate certain federal capital gains taxes by investing their capital gains into Qualified Opportunity Funds.
+There are eight federally designated Opportunity Zones in the Pikes Peak region.
+Investors will be able to defer, reduce, and potentially eliminate certain federal capital gains taxes by investing their capital gains into Qualified Opportunity Funds.

 - Reduction of tax on the rolled-over capital gain investment for long-term holding.
 A 5-year holding increases the rolled-over capital gains basis by 10%, and a 7-year holding increases the rolled-over capital gain investment basis 5%, for a total of 15%.

 - Tax-free appreciation – If an Opportunity Fund investment is held for ten years, the taxpayer pays no capital gains tax on the appreciation.

 The gBETA Opportunity Zone Capital Accelerator Program is open to all businesses interested in maximizing investment in Opportunity Zones to spur economic growth and job creation.